AWS Certification Training for Solutions Arch ...

 Microservices were used to overcome the challenges of monolithic architecture that prevailed initially in the market and also enables you to deploy independent services.

 So, before we move on to what is Microservices in simple words, let’s see the architecture that prevailed initially in the market i.e. the Monolithic Architecture.

 In layman terms, you can say that its similar to a big container wherein all the software components of an application are assembled together and tightly packaged.

-Listed down are the challenges of Monolithic Architecture:
+Listed below are the challenges of Monolithic Architecture:

 Consider an E-commerce application as a use-case to understand the difference between both of them.

-Figure 3: What Is Microservices – Differences Between Monolithic Architecture and Microservices
+Figure 3: Differences Between Monolithic Architecture and Microservices

 The main difference we observe in the above diagram is that all the features initially were under a single instance sharing a single database.
 But then, with microservices, each feature was allotted a different microservice, handling their own data, and performing different functionalities.

-Now, let us understand more about microservices by looking at its architecture.
-Refer the diagram below:
+Now, let us understand more about its architecture.
+Refer to the diagram below:

 Now, let us learn more about microservices by looking at its features.